ovs48/LoRa_APRS_Tracker/README.md

 # LoRa APRS Tracker

-The LoRa APRS Tracker will work with very cheap hardware which you can buy from amazon, ebay or aliexpress.
+The LoRa APRS Tracker will work with very cheap hardware which you can buy from Amazon, eBay or AliExpress.
 Try it out and be part of the APRS network.

 ![TTGO T-Beam](pics/Tracker.png)